Musafir (1957 film): Plot

-Episode-1-Marriage
+Episode 1 – Marriage

-For any young married couple, moving into their new house is a very special feeling.
-The feeling gets more special if the young couple has eloped and married.
-Something similar happened with Shakuntala (Suchitra Sen) and her husband Ajay (Shekhar).
-The landlord Mahadev Chaudhary (David) helps the couple move to the rented house.
-The young couple move to this house, which, incidentally is the main protagonist of the film.
+Shakuntala (Suchitra Sen) and her husband Ajay (Shekhar) elope and move into a new house together.
+The landlord Mahadev Chaudhary (David) helps the couple move to the rented house, which is the main protagonist of the film.
 While Shakuntala makes the house into a beautiful home, her husband gets busy with work.
 She meets the neighbouring tea vendor (Mohan Choti) and meets the next door "aunty", whose favourite pastime is to gossip about developments in others' homes.
-The couple hears the sound of a violin in the night and ask the tea-stall owner about it in the morning.
+The couple hears the sound of a violin in the night and asks the tea-stall owner about it in the morning.
 He says that it is being played by a madman, Pagla Babu.
-Since the couple had eloped, Shakuntala wanted that her parents-in-law accept her as their daughter-in-law.
-This is what happens, and her in-laws somehow find the young couple and they are more than happy to meet Shakuntala.
+Since the couple had eloped, Shakuntala wants her parents-in-law to accept her as their daughter-in-law.
+They somehow find the young couple and are more than happy to meet Shakuntala, accepting her into the family.
 Finally, Shakuntala and her husband go with them and vacate the house.
 In between, Shakuntala plants some seeds in the garden.

 The landlord again puts the TO LET sign on the house.

-Episode-2-Birth
+Episode 2 – Birth

-The next tenants in the house is a family headed by an old man Madhav (Nazir Hussain).
-The other members are his elder widowed daughter-in-law (Nirupa Roy) and younger college going son Bhanu (Kishore Kumar).
-The daughter-in-law is pregnant and we are told that her husband had just died.
-Bhanu is finishing his college and simultaneously looking for a job, whereas his old father is somehow managing the expenses.
+The house's next tenants are a family headed by an old man, Madhav (Nazir Hussain).
+The other members are his elder widowed daughter-in-law (Nirupa Roy) and younger college-going son Bhanu (Kishore Kumar).
+The daughter-in-law is pregnant, but her husband has just died.
+Bhanu is finishing college and simultaneously looking for a job, while his old father manages the expenses.
 Although there is sadness in the home, Bhanu, with his wit and humour, maintains a light atmosphere for his sister-in-law.
 The next door "aunty" again comes and chats on and on.
-Bhanu also hears the violin and when asks about it from the tea-vendor is told about Pagla Babu.
-The problems of the family increase as Bhanu fails to get a job landing the family in dire consequences.
-He gets frustrated and this leads to a clash with his father.
+Bhanu also hears the violin, and when he asks about it from the tea-vendor, he is told about Pagla Babu.
+The problems of the family increase as Bhanu fails to get a job, landing the family in dire consequences.
+He gets frustrated; this leads to a clash with his father.
 On feeling humiliated, Bhanu finally drinks poison before sleeping.
-However, the poison is adulterated and Bhanu wakes up when the entire family is mourning.
-He gets the news that he has finally got a job in some other city.
-The pregnant lady also delivers a child.
-The family is happy and they move to another city vacating the house.
-We see that the seed which Shakuntala sowed has germinated.
+However, the poison is adulterated.
+Bhanu wakes up to the entire family mourning.
+He gets the news that he has finally got a job in another city.
+The pregnant woman also delivers a child.
+The family is happy and they move to another city, vacating the house.
+The seed which Shakuntala sowed has germinated.

 The landlord again puts the TO LET sign on the house.

-Note: This part of the movie is adorned with a lovely song by Kishore Kumar; "Munna Bada Pyara, Ammi Ka Dulara".
+Note: This part of the movie features a song by Kishore Kumar, "Munna Bada Pyara, Ammi Ka Dulara".